faris-shi/python_practice/README.md

 13. **strip implements**

-    simply way to implement strip of str to remove white space
+    easy way to implement strip of str to remove white space

+14. **Pascal's triangle**

+    implement Pascal's triangle by using generator.